Skip to main content

 • Translates requirements into technical blueprints, including system architecture, UI mockups, and integration designs

-• reviewed by technical stakeholders.
+• reviewed and approved by technical stakeholders.

 Implementation